Justin-Alias/UK-Bank-Analysis-/README.md

 Tableau Integration:

 Following the Excel analysis, the processed data was visualized and further analyzed using Tableau.
-The Tableau workbook serves as a dynamic platform for interactive visualization, allowing users to explore sales trends, regional variations, and product performance in depth.
+The Tableau workbook serves as a dynamic platform for interactive visualization, allowing users to explore sales trends, regional variations in depth.
 Utilizing Tableau's rich features, such as dashboards, filters, and drill-down capabilities, users can interactively dissect the data to gain actionable insights.

 ## Findings: